Tropini-lab/PUPpy/README.md

 >fig|6666666.855680.peg.1
 ```

-**Note: Currently, PUPpy do not supports any "." (dots) in CDS filenames except for the file extension.**
+**Note: Currently, PUPpy does not support "." (dots) in CDS filenames except for the file extension.**

 Moreover, input CDS filenames must meet the following 3 requirements to be used by PUPpy: